 But let’s put this in easier-to-understand terms: If the Y-DNA test is like looking at just one blue crayon, and the mtDNA test is like looking at one green crayon, the autosomal DNA test is like dealing with a box of 96 crayons—including the ones with color names like Wisteria, Cerise and Fuzzy Wuzzy, which don’t give a hint as to the crayon’s actual color.
 Likewise, your autosomal DNA matches can’t immediately divulge which ancestral line they share with you.
 How’s a test like that supposed to help you trace your family tree?
 We’ll show you two approaches to analyzing your autosomal DNA matches and describe how DNA testing helped one man piece together a clearer picture of his family tree.

 People are always asking me which DNA test they should take and which company they should go with.
 When it comes to the three autosomal DNA testing companies, choosing just one can be as difficult as choosing your favorite child (though honestly, some days my kids make this easy for me, at least to pick the one I don’t like).
-The table on page 20 points out many of the differences between the testing companies, but here, we’ll focus on their similarities.

 All three companies provide two different kinds of results from your cheek swab or saliva sample: your admixture (or ethnicity results) and your match list.
 Admixture results are usually displayed as visually pleasing charts and maps.
-While this can confirm basic origins, such as British or Middle Eastern roots, and point out American Indian or African-American heritage you might’ve been wondering about, your match list is much more likely to lead to research breakthroughs.
+While this can confirm basic origins, such as British or Middle Eastern roots, and point out American Indian or African American heritage you might’ve been wondering about, your match list is much more likely to lead to research breakthroughs.
 See the July/August 2015 Family Tree Magazine for help understanding your admixture map.
 But let’s turn our focus today to making the most of your match list.